-For international applicants (coming from high schools outside the UAE), external examinations are required as detailed on our Undergraduate Admissions page.
+For international applicants (coming from high schools outside the UAE), external advanced level examinations are required as detailed on our Undergraduate admission page.

 Test dates vary by location.
 They are not offered at KU.
-Please visit the relevant websites for information on how to register for the exams:
+Please visit the relevant website for information on how to register for the exams:

 Khalifa University is an international university, with enrolment from all over the world.
 Over 50 nationalities are represented among the student population and faculty.
 Khalifa University has among the highest percentage of female students, who represent over 58% of the student population.
 KU does not discriminate on the basis of nationality, religion, sect, or any special needs that students may have.
 As an institution of higher learning, we welcome a plurality of backgrounds and perspectives.